Promoting British Values at St Peter’s Methodist Primary School

 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our online-safety and PSHE lessons.

 Children learn that their behaviours have an effect on their own rights and those of others.

 All members of the school community are encouraged to treat each other with respect.
-Lessons and assemblies reinforce our values regularly.
+Lessons and worships reinforce our values regularly.

 Tolerance of those with Different Faiths and Beliefs

-Therefore we actively promote diversity through our celebrations of different faiths and cultures.
+We actively promote diversity through our celebrations of different faiths and cultures.
 We value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
-Visitors to school have included people from around the world such as a Korean, Japanese and American students, African drumming workshop, etc.
+Visitors to school have included people from around the world such as Korean, Japanese and American students, African drumming workshop, etc.

 Religious Education lessons, worships and PSHE lessons reinforce messages of tolerance and respect for others.
 Teaching of different faiths and religions helps to enhance learning within classes and the school.
 The children learn about different places of worship that are important to different faiths.